mindspore-ai/docs/docs/lite/api/source_en/api_java/model.md

 - Returns

-  Whether the LoadConfig is successful.
+  Whether the loadConfig is successful.

 ## updateConfig